 The AirlineReady™ APS MCC is a challenging training course which requires a high level of commitment and self-discipline, so it is only suitable for motivated and hard-working students.
 The new regulations include regular progress checks throughout training, and only those students who achieve the required performance level in their final assessment can be issued with an APS MCC certificate.

 HOW GOOD IS THE APS MCC?

-Airlines are recognising the value of Virtual Aviation’s APS MCC course.
+Airlines are recognising the value of VA Airline Training’s APS MCC course.
 At least 2 major airlines (Ryanair and Jet2) have already stated that when recruiting low hours pilots, they will give preference to cadets who have been through this course.

-If that is not enough to convince you this is the best course on the market, as of December 2018:
+If that is not enough to convince you this is the best course on the market, Here are a few facts:

 - 24 Ryanair first officer positions have been gained by APS MCC certified pilots in the last 6 months;